grtjn/mlvagrant/README.md

 Note: MarkLogic 8+ does not support CentOS 5-
 Note: MarkLogic 9+ does not support CentOS 6-
+Note: MarkLogic 10+ seems to need latest CentOS 7, which is why OS is updated by default since mlvagrant 1.0.6

 ### ml_version
-Major MarkLogic release to install - defaults to 9, allowed: 5,6,7,8,9 (installers need to be present)
+Major MarkLogic release to install - defaults to 10, allowed: 5,6,7,8,9,10 (installers need to be present)

 ### nr_hosts
 Number of hosts in the cluster - defaults to 3, minimum for failover support